Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: ADDITIONAL EXPERIMENTS AND IMPLEMENTATION DETAILS

 \subsection{Additional Experiments}

 In this section, we conduct additional experiments supporting our proposed method \term.

-\paragraph{Comparison of Cumulative Average Regret on Synthetic and Real-World Datasets} While the main manuscript presents comparisons of cumulative average regret on synthetic datasets with nonlinear utility functions, we additionally provide results on real-world datasets from the UCI Machine Learning Repository, as described in \cref{sec:real-world}. \cref{fig:app-main_result_all} illustrates the cumulative average regret of \term's variance-aware variants compared to baseline algorithms.
-In particular, when comparing linear dueling bandit algorithms (VALDB~\citep{variance-aware} and ColSTIM~\citep{lst}) and neural dueling bandit (NDB) algorithms~\citep{ndb}, it is noteworthy that all our proposed arm selection strategies consistently outperform the baselines and exhibit sublinear cumulative regret across both synthetic and real-world datasets.
-These results support our theoretical results (\cref{theorem:app-main_ucb} and \cref{theorem:app-main_ts}).
-Each experiment was conducted using 20 random seeds.
+\paragraph{Comparison of Cumulative Average Regret on Synthetic and Real-World Datasets.} While the main manuscript presents comparisons of cumulative average regret on synthetic datasets with nonlinear utility functions, we additionally provide results on real-world datasets from the UCI Machine Learning Repository, as described in \cref{sec:real-world}. \cref{fig:app-main_result_all} illustrates the cumulative average regret of \term's variance-aware variants compared to baseline algorithms.In particular, when comparing our methods against established baselines, including linear dueling bandit algorithms (VALDB~\citep{variance-aware} and ColSTIM~\citep{lst}) and the neural dueling bandit (NDB) algorithm~\citep{ndb}, it is noteworthy that all our proposed arm selection strategies consistently outperform these baselines.
+Furthermore, our methods exhibit sublinear cumulative regrets across both the synthetic and real-world datasets.
+These empirical results strongly support our theoretical findings, as established in \cref{theorem:app-main_ucb} and \cref{theorem:app-main_ts}.
+Each experiment was conducted using an average over 20 random seeds.

-\paragraph{The Size of Neural Networks} To demonstrate that \term guarantees sublinear cumulative average regret for each task, we increase the neural network width from $\wid=32$ to $\wid=100$.
-Based on \cref{theorem:app-main_ucb} and \cref{theorem:app-main_ts}, we expect the average cumulative regret to remain sublinear for $\wid=100$, given that it was already sublinear at $\wid=32$. \cref{fig:width2} shows the cumulative average regrets of \term under different arm selection strategies compared to the baselines.
-As expected, in all cases, the variants of \term consistently outperform the baselines.
-Each experiment was conducted using 20 random seeds.
+\paragraph{The Size of Neural Networks.} To further demonstrate that \term guarantees sublinear cumulative average regret for each task, we increase the neural network width from $\wid=32$ to $\wid=100$.
+Based on our theoretical results (\cref{theorem:app-main_ucb} and \cref{theorem:app-main_ts}), we anticipate that the average cumulative regret will remain sublinear for the wider network ($\wid=100$), given that it already exhibited sublinear behavior at $\wid=32$. \cref{fig:width2} illustrates the cumulative average regrets of \term under different arm selection strategies in comparison to the baselines.
+As theoretically and empirically expected, in all presented cases, the variants of \term consistently outperform the baselines and continue to show sublinear regret behavior.
+Each experiment was conducted using an average over 20 random seeds.